fls-bioinformatics-core/bcf_nanopore/docs/background.rst

 Overview
 --------

-Each run of the PromethION instrument involves sequencing a pool of barcoded samples which have been loaded into one or more flow cells.
+Each run of the PromethION instrument involves sequencing a batch of barcoded samples which have been loaded into one or more flow cells.
 Individual samples can be identified using the combination of a flow cell ID plus a barcode ID.
 The raw data from the run is